templado/documentation/README.md

 dynamically.
 The options become almost limitless for you as you create more complex templates.
 The nesting and dynamic complexity is up to you and the requirements of your project.

-### Special Attributes - Prefix and Resource
+### The Other Special Attributes - Prefix, Resource and typeOf

+As we mentioned in the beginning, Templado makes use of four RFDa recommended attributes.
+We covered the "property" attribute so what about these others.
+As should be clear, the "property" attribute gives Templado a context (scope) within which to work.
+However there may be times (for various reasons) that the context needs to change.
+Both "prefix" and "resource" provide a means to do that.
+They are all somewhat similar in that way, yet each one has its own specific usage.
+The "typeof" attribute is a little different, so we will save that one for last.
+Let's go over each of these attributes one by one.

+#### Prefix
-There are two *special* attribute features in Templado.
-The first is called "prefix", and is simply a way to alias (or namespace) your properties.
+Let's start with the "prefix" attribute.
+It is simply a way to alias (or namespace) your properties.
 Let's say that you have a property called "user" that you want to reference multiple times.
 You can use the "prefix" attribute in place of the "property" attribute to accomplish this:

 ```
 <div prefix="u user">